rlucente-se-jboss/intranet-test-certs/README.md

 * server.p12 - the server's certificate and private key

 The truststore for the web server or application server will need to import:

 * ca.cert.pem - the root CA that signed the intermediate CA
 * intermediate.cert.pem - the intermediate CA that signed the PKCS12 certificates

+The web server or application server can optionally use the certificate revocation list for the intermediate CA:

+* intermediate.crl.pem

 The client browser should import the following files: